EdTeKLA/Cree-Tutor/README.md

 11. Troubleshooting

-	If you have changed your database username in your settings_secret.py file to something other than postgres you will have problem making migrations.
+	a) If you have changed your database username in your settings_secret.py file to something other than postgres you will have problem making migrations.
 The error:

 	To solve this issue, go on pgAdmin and select `Tools > Query Tool` and paste the following text editor, after changing the `[Your_DB_Username]` to your username